 Amendment 30A (supplemental EIS/RIR/RFA) was developed in part to stop overfishing of gray triggerfish and rebuild the overfished stock.
-The amendment established the MSY, MSST, and OY status determination criteria disapproved in the Generic Sustainable Fisheries Act Amendment, and set ACLs and AMs (AMs) that were implemented in August 2008.
+The amendment established the MSY, MSST, and OY status determination criteria disapproved in the Generic Sustainable Fisheries Act Amendment, and set ACLs and AMs that were implemented in August 2008.
 Management measures from the Final Generic ACL/AM Amendment for the Gulf of Mexico Fishery Management Council's Red Drum, Reef Fish, Shrimp, Coral and Coral Reefs Fishery Management Plans (Generic ACL/AM Amendment) (EIS/RIR/RFA) were implemented in January 2012.
 Although ACLs and AMs for gray triggerfish had been set in Amendment 30A, the Generic ACL/AM Amendment also established an ABC control rule, ACL/ACT control rule, and revised the framework procedures.

 National Marine Fisheries Service prepared a 2012 interim rule to end overfishing immediately that reduced the recreational and commercial ACLs and ACTs, respectively after the results of the 2011 Update Assessment (SEDAR 9 Update 2011).
-Amendment 37 (implemented in June 2013 with its associated environmental assessment (EA), Regulatory Impact Review (RIR), and Regulatory Flexibility Act (RFA) Analysis) made the reductions in ACLs and ACTs for both sectors permanent and established the objective of rebuilding the stock within 5-years or less.
-The rebuilding plan also modified the recreational AMs to replace the current accountability measure with an in-season closure authority for gray triggerfish based on the recreational ACT.
-The Council also selected to add a post-season overage adjustment to the recreational AMs.
+Amendment 37 (implemented in June 2013 with its associated EA, RIR, and RFA Analysis) made the reductions in ACLs and ACTs for both sectors permanent and established the objective of rebuilding the stock within 5 years or less.
+The rebuilding plan also modified the recreational AMs to replace the existing AM with an in-season closure authority for gray triggerfish based on the recreational ACT.
+The Council also added a post-season overage adjustment to the recreational AMs.
 Any overages for the recreational ACL (applied only if the ACL is exceeded and the stock is overfished) and ACT will be deducted in the following season.